shotofcovfefe/questionable-beta/content/posts/002-favourite-things.md

 +++
-title = "These are a few of my masochist things" description = "Parodying lyrics of classic songs to avoid all the things I desparately need to do." type = ["posts","post"] tags = [
+title = "🎷 These are a few of my masochist things" description = "Parodying lyrics of classic songs to avoid all the things I desparately need to do." type = ["posts","post"] tags = [